mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

   metadata.foreach { metadata => metadata.get() }
 ```

-As long as records sending was started moment ago, it is likelihood that records have been already sent
+As long as records sending was started moment ago, it's likelihood that records have been already sent
-and `get()` method does not block.
+and `get()` method doesn't block.
 However if the `get()` call is blocked, it means that there are unsent messages in the internal Kafka producer buffer
 and the processing should be blocked as well.